greg0ire/git_template/README.md

 ### Sismo hook

 The post-commit hook makes [Sismo][2] run each time you commit.
-Make sure you configure the environment variables in your hooksrc properly.
 It is a post-commit hook because Sismo is a *local* Continuous Testing Server, which means you can build before you push.

+ou must configure the path to the sismo executable, and you may do so globally, like this:

+    git config --global --add hooks.php-sismo.path /usr/share/nginx/sismo.php

+You must also configure the slug of your project:

+    git config --add hooks.php-sismo.slug my-slug

+Don't forget to enable the plugin if you want to use it.

 ### Doctrine hook